AlbinNosskire/AlbinNosskire/README.md

 ### Hi there 👋
+My name is Albin Eriksson.
+I'm studying a fourth year of software and web development in high school.
+I also have interests in computer hardware and computer science.

 <!--
 **AlbinNosskire/AlbinNosskire** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.